High Wycombe: Sport

+Football

-The town's football team, Wycombe Wanderers, play at Adams Park, named after Frank Adams who donated the old Loakes Park ground to the club.
+The town's football team, Wycombe Wanderers, founded in 1887, play at Adams Park, named after Frank Adams who donated the old Loakes Park ground to the club.
 They relocated to their current stadium in 1990.
 They currently play in EFL League One and have been members of the English Football League since 1993 when they were promoted as champions of the 1992–93 Football Conference.
-Since then they have enjoyed two notable cup runs (to the semi-finals of the FA Cup in 2001 and the Football League Cup in 2007) and five recent promotions from the fourth tier of the English league to the Championship (via playoffs in 1994 and 2020, and automatically in 2009, 2011 and 2018).
-They have been managed by a number of high-profile football figures, including Martin O'Neill, Lawrie Sanchez and Tony Adams.
-Their current manager is former Queens Park Rangers player/manager Gareth Ainsworth.
+Since then they have enjoyed two notable cup runs (to the semi-finals of the FA Cup in 2001 and the Football League Cup in 2007), and four recent promotions from the fourth tier of the English league to the third tier (via the playoffs in 1994, and automatically in 2009, 2011 and 2018), plus promotion from the third tier to the second tier (Championship) via the playoffs in 2020.
+They have been managed by a number of high-profile football figures, including Martin O'Neill, Lawrie Sanchez, Tony Adams, and Gareth Ainsworth.
+Their current manager is Mike Dodds, who succeeded the previous Wycombe player and manager Matt Bloomfield.

+Rugby

 The Wasps rugby union team also played at Adams Park for home games between the 2002–03 season and December 2014, the club's most successful spell.

+Cricket

+High Wycombe Cricket Club is an English amateur cricket club with a history of cricket in the village dating back to 1823.
+The club has a significant success record, with 9 Home Counties Premier Cricket League championship titles to their name.
+High Wycombe field five senior teams.
+The 1st team play in the Home Counties Premier Cricket League (a designated ECB Premier League) and the rest compete in the Thames Valley Cricket League.
+They also have an established junior training section that play competitive cricket in the Bucks Cricket Competitions league.